Neural Koopman Lyapunov Control: Conclusion

-In this paper, we propose a learning framework to compute an approximation of an unknown nonlinear system via a known higher dimensional Koopman based bilinear system and design a feedback controller via the learned Control Lyapunov Function (CLF) to ensure closed-loop asymptotic stability.
-Our approach simultaneously learns the matrices governing the bilinear system, Koopman based observables and a valid CLF using a learner and a falsifier.
-The learned CLF is then used to design a stabilizing feedback controller for the unknown nonlinear system.
-Numerical experiments are provided to validate that our proposed class of stabilizing feedback controllers based on the learned CLF is able to steer the unknown nonlinear system to the final desired state.
-A particularly exciting direction for our future work is to use the learned bilinear model to design robust control laws which can account for disturbances acted upon the system as well as modelling uncertainties and also extend the results proposed herein to stochastic nonlinear control systems.
-Further, we plan to validate our work on complex real world physical systems.
+We proposed a Koopman operator based learning framework to compute a lifted bilinear system that serves as a higher dimensional representation of an unknown {control-affine} nonlinear system and design a stabilizing feedback controller based on a Control Lyapunov Function (CLF) which is computed under the same learning framework.
+Our approach simultaneously learns 1) the matrices that determine the state space model representation of the bilinear system, 2) the Koopman based observables and 3) a valid CLF by using a learner and a falsifier.
+The learned CLF is then used to design a stabilizing feedback controller (based on the learned Koopman bilinear system) which is then applied to the control-affine nonlinear system.
+Numerical experiments are provided to validate that our proposed class of learning-based stabilizing feedback controllers is able to stabilize the unknown control-affine nonlinear system.
+A particularly exciting direction for our future work is to use the learned bilinear model to design robust control laws for the unknown nonlinear system which can account for disturbances acted upon the latter system as well as modelling errors and uncertainties.
+Another possible direction is to extend the results presented herein to stochastic nonlinear control systems.